XFFI

 2

-MECE decomposition — every boundary complete, every node non-overlapping.
+MECE decomposition — four limbs, every boundary complete, every node non-overlapping.

-XFFI decomposes your intent into three bounded limbs: WHAT (the deliverable), WHO (the user or system it serves), HOW (the method of delivery).
+XFFI decomposes your intent into four bounded limbs: Build (what gets made), Understand (what informs the work), Specify (the rules and constraints), Operate (how it runs and deploys).
 Each limb is recursively explored until every node is atomic.
 Nothing leaks between boundaries.
 Nothing is double-counted.
 The result is a finite set of terminals — not a roadmap, not a backlog, a closed list.

 3